zakirhussainshaik/MATLAB-LDPC-Config/ReadMe.txt

 % Contact: zakir.b2a@gmail.com

 % This function is version 1.0
+% License: This code is licensed under the GPLv2 license.

 % This function outputs two outputs
 % First output : cfgLDPCEnc